paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

-- Switch parse to return a list of instructions instead of just one.
 - Add macros.
 - Introduce lambdas.